La belle juive

-La belle juive (lit.
-'The Beautiful Jewess') is a recurrent motif with archetypal significance in Romanticism, most prevalent in 19th-century European literature.
-The "belle juive" is commonly portrayed as a lone, young, and beautiful Jewish woman in a predominantly Christian world.
+La belle juive (/fr/; lit. 'the beautiful Jewess') is a recurrent motif with archetypal significance in Romanticism, most prevalent in 19th-century European literature.
+La belle juive is commonly portrayed as a lone, young, and beautiful Jewish woman in a predominantly Christian world.

 Historical background and themes

 The origins of la belle juive date back to medieval literature.
-However, the archetype’s full form as known today was established during the 19th century.
-The appearance of the belle juive is commonly deemed a manifestation of antisemitism on the part of the invoker, primarily because the archetype is commonly employed by non-Jewish artists and authors and is frequently accompanied by other expressions of antisemitic notions both on the part of the creator intended for consumption by anti-Semitic audiences.
+However, the archetype's full form as known today was established during the 19th century.
+The appearance of la belle juive is commonly deemed a manifestation of antisemitism on the part of the invoker, primarily because the archetype is commonly employed by non-Jewish artists and authors and is frequently accompanied by other expressions of antisemitic notions both on the part of the creator intended for consumption by antisemitic audiences.
 Britain, France and Germany are the three major countries where the archetype took roots and flourished in the cultural scene during the 19th and early 20th century.

-The belle juive is shaped by her relations with adjacent characters, most commonly by a Christian love interest or a villainous Jewish father.
-There are two main categories of the belle juive; the first is “positive”, and describes her as noble, intelligent, pure and loyal, perhaps linking her to the Virgin Mary, or to the general principle of Christian martyrdom.
+La belle juive is shaped by her relations with adjacent characters, most commonly by a Christian love interest or a villainous Jewish father.
+There are two main categories of la belle juive; the first is "positive", and describes her as noble, intelligent, pure and loyal, perhaps linking her to the Virgin Mary, or to the general principle of Christian martyrdom.
 The second is overtly negative, describing her as sly, coquettish, overly sexual, dangerous and destructive.
-Their differences aside, both types serve the same purpose; namely the distraction of the Christian hero.
-Appropriately, there are two acceptable fates for the belle juive; the first is total submission to the Christian lover and through him to the Christian world.
+Their differences aside, both types serve the same purpose, as a distraction for the Christian hero.
+Appropriately, there are two acceptable fates for la belle juive; the first is total submission to the Christian lover and through him to the Christian world.
 The second is death.
-The belle juive is fundamentally a tragic heroine.
-As a positive character she can never find true fulfillment in the damned Jewish world; and as a negative character she never had had the opportunity, seeing as she was born in the Jewish world, to be anything other than damned.
+La belle juive is fundamentally a tragic heroine.
+As a positive character, she can never find true fulfillment in the Jewish world, perceived by those Christians as damned, and as a negative character, she never had had the opportunity, seeing as she was born in the Jewish world, to be anything other than damned.